managing an accounting firm

 If you’re looking for even more tips on growing your firm, check our free book: Double Your Accounting Firm.
 We gathered the best strategies, insights, and tactics from 100+ interviews and working with 3,000+ customers and packed them all in this easy to read guide.

-You can also test out accounting practice management software Jetpack Workflow with your team with a free 14-day trial here
+You can also test our accounting workflow management software with a free 14-day trial here

 Jetpack Workflow helps accounting professionals collaborate better within their teams.
 It also allows you to allocate tasks, manage workflows, set up custom workflows for different engagement types, and track billable time.
-It frees up the mundane parts of practice management which allows you to focus on accounting.
+It frees up the mundane parts of workflow and project management, which allows you to focus on meaningful client work.

 Get under the hood of Jetpack Workflow’s accounting workflow and project management platform.
 See some of the top features and how it helps your firm standardize, automate, and track client work more efficiently.